aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 ## Adding some C code

 Assembly is great, but it would be really painful to extend our kernel's capabilities with it.
 So let's create a helper C file for VGA.

-First thing we need to know is that we cannot use anything that depends on an underlying OS like `stdio`.
+The first thing we need to know is that we cannot use anything that depends on an underlying OS like `stdio`.

 *DIY: Try to write your own vga helper.
 It should be easy to use and incrementally write the characters starting from the physical address `0xb8000`.*

 Since this is just an abstraction and nothing really fancy happens, I will just provide the files.